ghostwalker-mk1/world-cup-database/README.md

 # world-cup-database

 This is code for the freeCodeCamp Relational Database certification "World Cup Database" project.
-The following database was created using PostgreSQL, and includes the creation of a database using a Bash script that enters information from World Cup games into PostgreSQL, then another Bash script to query the database for useful statistics.
+The following database was created using PostgreSQL and Bash commands in the Linux / Unix command line.
+It includes a Bash script that deals with the insertion of World Cup game data from a .csv file into the database and another Bash script to query the database for useful statistics.